sheethal10891/NLP/Project2/README.md

 Uncomment calculatePrecision() to calculate the 3 scores

 # CRF
+Uncomment predict(test_file) to run the CRF on test set Uncomment prf_scores() to calculate the prf scores

 #NOTE: All 3 above contain only one version of the experiment of the many experiments done with the model